Orange Collective

 Risk

 Enterprise trust versus incumbents.
-Entrust/Onfido, Socure, and Persona have multi-year-old enterprise relationships, audit history, and procurement footprint that a W26 batch company doesn't.
+Entrust/Onfido, Socure, and Persona have multi-year-old enterprise relationships, audit history, and procurement footprint that a W26 batch company doesn't — and Persona just refilled the war chest with a $200M Series D (Apr 2025) explicitly aimed at the same agentic-identity thesis.

 Mitigation

-Win the mid-market first with PLG.
+Win the mid-market first with PLG — 80% of Didit's customers had never bought IDV before, so the near-term motion is expanding the market rather than displacing incumbents inside it.
 Publish independent benchmarks (NIST, iBeta), ship SLAs and customer references, and partner with risk orchestration platforms (Alloy and similar) instead of competing head-on at the decisioning layer.

 What we're watching

-• Performance against the new wave of "agent verification" products from Sumsub and incumbents — does Didit's unified stack become the default verification layer for AI agents acting on a human's behalf?
+• Performance against the new wave of "agent verification" products — Sumsub's Know Your Agent, Persona's agentic-identity platform push post-Series D — does Didit's unified stack become the default verification layer for AI agents acting on a human's behalf?

-• Margin durability at posted pay-per-use pricing as Didit's geographic mix expands and third-party data costs (sanctions/PEP, document libraries) compound.
+• Margin durability at posted pay-per-use pricing as Didit's geographic mix expands and third-party data costs (sanctions/PEP, 1,000+ government data sources, document libraries) compound — profitability today is the strongest counter-evidence, but the mix will shift.

 References